dictu-lang/Dictu/docs/docs/variables.md

 ### value.toBool()

 You can convert values into booleans with the toBool method.
 This is based on whether the value is "truthy" or not.
-A value is "truthy" if the length is greater than 0.
+A "truthy" value is a value which has a length greater than 0 or is not 0 when checking number types. `nil` is always false.

 ```js
 "".toBool(); // false